Instance complexity of Boolean functions: Preliminaries

 A natural upper bound on $\IC(f)$ is $\DT(f)/\Cmin(f)$.
 This is simply because an optimal algorithm (w.r.t.~query complexity) for $f$ witnesses this: the largest possible numerator and smallest possible denominator in the first expression of Definition~\ref{defn:instancecomp} are $\DT(f)$ (witnessed by an optimal decision tree algorithm for $f$) and $\Cmin(f)$, respectively.
 We show in the next section that this is tight for the class of symmetric Boolean functions $f$.
 In the following section we analyze the instance complexity of some graph properties, and show that this bound is tight in these cases as well.
 In the next section we show that such an equality does not hold true for general Boolean $f$.

-\begin{remark} Given that certificate complexity is a more well-studied measure than \emph{minimum} certificate complexity, one might ask about the relationship between $\IC(f)$ and $\DT(f)/\C(f)$.
-For $\AND, \OR$, the former quantity is $n$ (by Lemma~\ref{lem:gkn}) and the latter quantity is $1$.
+\begin{remark} Given that certificate complexity is a more well-studied measure than \emph{minimum} certificate complexity, one might ask about the relationship between $\IC(f)$ and $\DT(f)/\C(f)$. i.e., can instance complexity be characterized by the ratio of the (worst-case) query complexity of $f$ to the (worst-case) certificate complexity of $f$?
+For $\AND, \OR$, the former quantity, $\IC(f)$, is $n$ (by Lemma~\ref{lem:gkn}) and the latter quantity, $\DT(f)/\C(f)$, is $1$.
 For $\MAJ_n$, both quantities are roughly 2.
-It would be interesting to find an example (or show that such an example does not exist) where the instance complexity is significantly smaller than $\DT(f)/\C(f)$. \end{remark}
+It would be interesting to find an example (or show that such an example does not exist) where $\IC(f) \ll \DT(f)/\C(f)$. \end{remark}